tytydraco/yessleep/out/I_Was_Part_of_an_Expedition_in_Venezuela_I_Dont_Know_How_to_Explain_What_Happened.md

 When I turned around, it was my colleague; Andrea.

 “What’s going on?
-You were out there for a bit longer, had us worried.”
+You were out there a bit longer than expected, had us worried.”

-I was gone for a far damn longer time than just “a bit longer”.
+I was gone for a far damn longer time than just “a bit longer than expected”.
 But not wanting to sound like a lunatic, I made up an excuse.

 “Got a bit lost, I’m fine though.”